 - Identify ways to get your sleep and nutrition intake back on track.

-- Using mindfulness to increase your awareness to your negative thoughts and feelings.
+- Use mindfulness to increase your awareness of your negative thoughts and feelings.
 This can help you connect to purpose and authenticity in your life.

 - Challenge the unhelpful and ineffective thought patterns that contribute to the depression cycle.